CentaurusInfra/fornax-serverless/doc/developer_setup.md

 Now, you can back to [get_start.md](https://github.com/CentaurusInfra/fornax-serverless/edit/main/doc/get_start.md) and continue next step.

 ## 2. Install and Setup Fornax Node Agent
+Node Agent use Containerd and CNI to start containers, containerd ship with runc as default runtime, you can install Quark, see section "Use Quark as container runtime" in later of this doc.

 ### 2.1 Install containerd/cni/runc
 #### 2.1.1 Install containerd
 Run following command